xolox/vim-lua-ftplugin/README.md

 Unzip the most recent [ZIP archive][zip] file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and execute the command `:helptags ~/.vim/doc` (use `:helptags ~\vimfiles\doc` instead on Windows).
 Now try it out: Edit a Lua script and try any of the features documented above.

+Note that on Windows a command prompt window pops up whenever Lua is run as an external process.
+If this bothers you then you can install my [shell.vim][shell] plug-in which includes a [DLL][dll] that works around this issue.
+Once you've installed both plug-ins it should work out of the box!

 ## Options

 The Lua file type plug-in handles options as follows: First it looks at buffer local variables, then it looks at global variables and if neither exists a default is chosen.
 This means you can change how the plug-in works for individual buffers.
 For example to change the location of the Lua compiler used to check the syntax: